peter/sound-recommender/README.md

 # Sound Recommender

 Basic song metadata CRUD API with playlists and recommendations based on playlists.
-Implemented using [FastAPI](https://fastapi.tiangolo.com).
+Implemented using [FastAPI](https://fastapi.tiangolo.com) and Postgres.

 ## Development Setup